Diesel engines could benefit from increased fuel efficiency, following the development of a new algorithm by Icon Research and CENSIS.

-Icon Research approached CENSIS to enhance the performance of ‘Doctor Diesel’ by incorporating new mathematical modelling software.
-The challenge was to use our specialist expertise in mathematical modelling to create a new method of delivering extremely accurate data about the position of pistons within the cylinders of ships’ diesel engines.
+Working together to enhance Icon Research’s Portable Cylinder Pressure Analysis system, known as ‘Doctor Diesel’, the partners have created a new method of delivering extremely accurate data about the position of pistons within the cylinders of ships’ diesel engines.

 This level of precision is a marked improvement on existing technologies, which typically deliver readings within 1°.
 Engines that are timed just 1° late can intensify exhaust temperatures by as much as 10ºC, resulting in an increase in fuel consumption of up to 2%.
 A typical tanker burns 120 tonnes of diesel each day, the equivalent of around $40,000.

-Doctor Diesel is ubiquitous in the maritime sector – with thousands currently in use around the globe.
+Icon Research’s Doctor Diesel, so called because of the universal understanding of the word “doctor” in the international shipping industry, is ubiquitous in the maritime sector – with thousands currently in use around the globe.
 It is also used to train naval students at the City of Glasgow College and is deployed in nuclear power plants and hospitals, where diesel is used as an emergency backup source of power.